iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         1. Elastic enables metric queries using GET or POST requests.
 In the elastic example, The method field of the Iter8 metric is set to POST.
         2. Iter8 will query Elastic during each iteration of the experiment.
 In each iteration, Iter8 will use `n` HTTP queries to fetch metric values for each version, where `n` is the number of versions in the experiment[^2].
         3. The HTTP query used by Iter8 contains a JSON body as [required by Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-filter-aggregation.html).
 This JSON body is derived by [substituting the placeholders](#placeholder-substitution) in body template.
+        4. The `jqExpression` enables Iter8 to extract the metric value from the JSON response returned by Elastic.
-        4. The `urlTemplate` field provides the URL of the Elastic service.
+        5. The `urlTemplate` field provides the URL of the Elastic service.

 ## Placeholder substitution